Charles Barter (British Army officer): Early military career

+First World War

+He was GOC of the 47th (1/2nd London) Division of the Territorial Force (TF) on 3 September 1914, shortly after the outbreak of the First World War, taking over from Major General Thomas Morland.

+He led the division to the Western Front to join the British Expeditionary Force (BEF) in March 1915 and by May the division was fighting at Aubers Ridge.

-Major General Barter and the 47th Division continued fighting on the Western Front and participated in the Battle of the Somme in 1916.
+Barter, who was appointed a Knight Commander of the Order of the Bath in January 1916, and the 47th Division continued fighting on the Western Front and participated in the Battle of the Somme later that year.
 It was during action at the Somme that the 47th Division and Barter were involved in the battle for High Wood.
-Shortly after the capture of High Wood, General Barter was relieved of his command.
+Shortly after the capture of High Wood, Barter was relieved of his command.
 For the remainder of his life, Barter attempted to have an official enquiry into his dismissal but was unsuccessful.

-Charles Barter was appointed a Knight Commander of the Order of the Bath in January 1916 and, after being promoted to temporary lieutenant general while specially employed, a Knight Commander of the Order of St Michael and St George in 1918 for his service, and retired from the army in 1918.
+After being promoted to temporary lieutenant general while specially employed, on 6 May 1917, became a Knight Commander of the Order of St Michael and St George (KCMG) in January 1918 for his service.
+On 21 September 1918 he relinquished his temporary rank and reverted to his substantive rank of major general.

+Post-war

+He retired from the army on 20 December 1918 and was granted the honorary rank of lieutenant general.